 Don’t have to manage your taxes

 When you engage with an umbrella company, you become its employee, so all your tax and NI payments get deducted at the source.
 No worries about keeping on top of payment deadlines then.

 Cheaper than running a limited company

-The margin umbrella companies deduct from your earnings are about the third of the fees an accountant would charge for the services required to run a limited company.
+The margin umbrella companies deduct from your earnings is about the third of the fees an accountant would charge for the services required to run a limited company.

 No chasing invoices/time savings